cfillion/reapack.com/source/user-guide.html.md

 Install &lt;version&gt;
 Update to &lt;version&gt;
-: Download and install the latest stable* version of the package
+: Download and install the latest version of the package.
+Only stable versions are selected unless the setting *Enable pre-releases globally* is enabled in [Options](#options) or the version currently installed is already a pre-release.

 Reinstall &lt;version&gt;
 : Reinstall the version currently installed